Do you want to learn how to reduce shopping cart abandonment on your website but don’t know where to start?

 With a retargeting campaign, you can show ads to people who have recently visited your website and persuade them to come back.

-You might need to gather some information first, to target people more effectively.
+You might need to gather some information first, for this cart recovery solution.
 Check out this article for instructions on collecting demographics and interest reports in Google Analytics.

 11. Optimize Page Loading Times